zulip/zulip-terminal/zulipterminal/themes/THEME_CONTRIBUTING.md

   * Similar to HTML colors.
   * Eg: `#rrggbb`

+> Note that `urwid` documentation suggests colors should be lower case, but we
+> explicitly support upper case in color specifications, eg. #FF5

 `'default'` is a special alias which uses the default foreground or background.